 In many clinical settings, therapists are continuously seeking efficient and valid assessments for older adults to determine their physical abilities and functional status.
 The Patient Reported Outcome Instrument System (PROMIS) is a newly developed computer adapted test (CAT) that is being incorporated into electronic medical records and has been reported to assess a person’s physical function.
 The current gold standard to assess different levels of frailty and physical function in older individuals is the Modified Physical Performance Test (mPPT).
 However, the mPPT is a lengthy performance based outcome measure that takes time to administer.
 The purpose of this study is to determine a more quick and efficient test to determine physical function.

 Houck, Jeff; Iwanaga, Tomoko; Kieu, Christine; Lerma, Keegan; Murasaki, Chelan; and Souza, Tawny, "Validity of the PROMIS Physical Performance Scale in Determining Frailty and Physical Ability in Community-Dwelling Elderly" (2016).
-Student-Faculty Research - School of Physical Therapy.
+Student-Faculty Research - College of Physical Therapy.
 40.